-Add the broccoli stems and cook, turning often, until the broccoli stems are starting to get slightly browned, but are still a little crisp, about 6 minutes.
-Lower heat to medium, add the sauce and cook stirring for one minute more.
-Serve hot, with green onions scattered over for garnish if desired.
+Continue to cook the broccoli stems until they are starting to brown but are still crisp, about 6 minutes.
+Then lower the heat to medium, add the sauce, and cook about 1 minute.
+Serve hot, garnished with green onions if desired.

 More Tasty Ways to Use Broccoli Stems:

 Asian Chopped Salad with Broccoli Stems, Sugar Snap Peas, Radishes, Red Cabbage, and Almonds from Kalyn’s Kitchen

 Broccoli Slaw Salad with Honey Mustard Yogurt Dressing from The Perfect Pantry

 Super Simple Broccoli Stem Soup from Clean and Delicious with Dani Spies